muazhari/autocode/README.md

 ## Features

 - Many-software Value-level Mixed-variable Many-objective Optimization.
-- Value types include bool, int, float, and choice (code).
+- Variable types are bool, int, float, and choice (including but not limited to code).
+- Error (MAE/MAE_max) for MCDM (single solution suggestion) is up to 0.0000175.
 - Code scoring and variation generators using LLM.
 - Software cross-language support.
 - Easy software deployment using docker-compose.